vipulgupta2048/firedocs/Integrations/Ably Channels/Actions/Access and manage saved Ably Channels.md

 ## Prerequisites

-- An existing Pusher Channel
+- An existing Ably Channel
 - A configured and saved channel request.

 ## Directions